GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/Benchmarks/Benchmark-MBADS_System_Sizing-Concept_Finding.md

 |                 Minimize number of variables                 |                | Positive integer |
 |                        Learning curve                        |                |                  |
 |                   Language expressiveness                    |                |                  |

+Authors should use existing metrics and not invent new ones, unless they measure additional aspects not covered by existing ones.
+Any change to existing empirical evidence must be motivated and explained in the discussion of the repository (e.g. navigate to '*Repositories > Benchmark-0_Template > Discussions*', or [click here](ttps://github.com/GIS-S-mart/Benchmark-7_Design_synthesis-3_Concepts_finding/discussions).
+Once the suggested change is informally approved by the community, the author shall post on the issues page of the benchmark (e.g. navigate to '*Repositories > Benchmark-0_Template > Issues*', or [click here](ttps://github.com/GIS-S-mart/Benchmark-7_Design_synthesis-3_Concepts_finding/issues)) and briefly outline the new metric.

 ## Body of knowledge